 The MS program in print media offers students an opportunity to explore new areas of research in the graphic communications field.
 The program's faculty and curriculum focus on establishing quality and efficiencies pertaining to business, technology, and processes in graphic communications.
+A thesis provides an opportunity for students to explore in-depth research and present their findings.
 Our faculty are experts in many different areas, including print, business, color management, web and IT, digital publishing, imaging, and typography.
 Students have the opportunity to get hands-on experience by working with faculty as graduate assistants either in the classroom or assisting with faculty research.
 Graduates are employed as industry leaders in advertising, publishing, business operations, communication processes, and product developments.

 Plan of study

-The program requires 36 semester credit hours of study and includes six core courses, four electives, and a thesis.
+The program requires 36 credit hours of study and includes seven core courses, three electives, and a thesis.

 All students are required to complete a research thesis that demonstrates original thinking and creativity in the search for new knowledge in the graphic communication industry.
 Students work with expert faculty and focus on a particular topic of thesis research in areas including content management, publishing workflows, typography and layout, business trends, color management, and applications of printing.